hugonxc/bombaim/README.md

 ### Usage

-After successfully build the project your access localhost:1234 and start using it.
+After successfully running the project your access localhost:1234 and start using it.